The clay bricks may be naturally dried in the sun or baked in a kiln that makes them much stronger.

 Sound and insulation: The characteristic thickness and density of the mud-brick wall reduces noise transmission and prevents noise from outside for a peaceful and quiet home.

-Durable: Clay bricks do not warp, rust, wear, peel, or fade over time, they do not harbour termites and appear more beautiful when they are made.
+Durable: Clay bricks do not warp, rust, wear, peel, or fade over time, they do not harbor termites and appear more beautiful when they are manufactured.

 Low Maintenance cost: While these bricks may be expensive to acquire, their low maintenance and durability make these materials a cost-effective option for the exterior of your home.